pymupdf/PyMuPDF-Optional-Material/docs/module.rst

     -linear               format for fast web display
     -permission PERMISSION
                           integer with permission levels
-    -san, --sanitize      sanitize / clean contents
+    -sanitize             sanitize / clean contents
     -pretty               prettify PDF structure
     -pages PAGES          output selected pages, format: 1,5-7,50-N

-If you specify ``-pages``, be aware that in fact only objects related to these pages will be copied, i.e. **no document level items** like e.g. embedded files.
+If you specify "-pages", be aware that only page-related objects are copied, **no document-level items** like e.g. embedded files.

 Please consult :meth:`Document.save` for the parameter meanings.